What is the BRC, or what is the British Retail Consortium?

 A BRC audit: How is the scoring of the audit structered

-During an , a company can achieve 5 scores, namely AA, A, B, C, or D. The score assigned to the company depends on the number of non-conformities that the company has during an audit.
-If a company is given the AA, A, or B score, the audit is 12 months.
+During an , a can achieve 5 scores, namely AA, A, B, C, or D. The score assigned to the company depends on the number of non-conformities that the company has during an audit.
+If a company is given the AA, A, or B score, the audit frequency is 12 months.
 If a company is given a C score, the audit frequency is 6 months.
 And with a D score, the is not awarded.

 An unannounced audit for the standard BRC